songwright/netninja-pwa-tutorial/README.md

 This and the following lessons are based on the Net Ninja's Firebase Auth tutorial.

-## Auth Lesson 3 – HTML Template Setup
+## Auth Lesson 10 - UI & Firestore Security Rules

 YouTube link: https://youtu.be/d0RK2bpRVgo